firebase/extensions/firestore-translate-text/README.md

 #### Multiple collections for translations

-In order to handle multiple collections, it is recommended to install multiple versions of the extension but with a different collection path for each installation.
+In order to handle `multiple collections`, it is recommended to install multiple versions of the extension but with a different `collection path` for each installation.

 There is currently no limit on how many times the extensions can be reinstalled.

 #### Multiple field translations

-In order to handle multiple field translations, it is recommended to install multiple versions of the extension but with different a different input field for each installation.
+Similar to multiple collections, to handle `multiple field translations` it is recommended to install multiple versions of the extension with an alternative `input field` for each installation.

 There is currently no limit on how many times the extensions can be reinstalled.